“Baking with gums?” you say. “Why bake with GUM!??”

 Xanthan Gum (zan-than)

-This additive is most often used to stand in for the glue-like qualities of gluten.
+Xanthan gum is a safe and widely used food additive is most often used to stand in for the glue-like qualities of gluten.
 You might have also noticed xanthan gum on ingredient labels of other foods like ice cream, salad dressing, gravies and even toothpaste.

-Xanthan gum is a natural soluble fiber carbohydrate that is produced by fermenting a microorganism (Xanthomonas campestris, in case you need to know) with sugar, derived from corn, soy, dairy or wheat (after processing, no residue from the original food remains in xanthan gum, however those with severe allergies should determine the growing medium and make their own choice).
+Xanthan gum is a natural soluble fiber carbohydrate that is produced by fermenting a microorganism (Xanthomonas campestris, in case you need to know) with sugar, derived from corn, soy, dairy or wheat (after processing, no residue or proteins from the original food remains in xanthan gum, however those with severe allergies should determine the growing medium and make their own choice).

 Xanthan gum is valued because it helps to keep oil and water mixed (hence its benefit in dressings) and also provides binding structure to hold carbon dioxide bubbles inside the food as it is cooking, keeping products like gluten-free bread from falling when removed from the oven.